awsdocs/amazon-lex-developer-guide/doc_source/API_PutBot.md

 If you specify the name of an existing bot, the fields in the request replace the existing values in the `$LATEST` version of the bot\.
 Amazon Lex removes any fields that you don't provide values for in the request, except for the `idleTTLInSeconds` and `privacySettings` fields, which are set to their default values\.
 If you don't specify values for required fields, Amazon Lex throws an exception\.

 This operation requires permissions for the `lex:PutBot` action\.
-For more information, see [Authentication and Access Control for Amazon Lex](auth-and-access-control.md)\.
+For more information, see [Identity and Access Management for Amazon Lex](security-iam.md)\.

 ## Request Syntax<a name="API_PutBot_RequestSyntax"></a>